Your dishwasher will make noise when off due to the drain pump running all the time, and this happens when the anti-flood device is activated.

 How long has the contractor been in business?
 The longer, the better as you are sure they have fixed many machines, so they have the necessary skills to diagnose the problem and fix it perfectly.

-The biggest worry with homeowners is the amount of money they will spend fixing a problem, so the price charged by the contractor is vital.
-While this is the case, avoid a costly contractor as they might be ripping you off.
+The biggest worry with homeowners is the amount of money they will spend fixing a problem, so the contractor’s fee is vital.
+While at it, avoid a costly contractor as they might be ripping you off.

 For best results, work with a contractor providing excellent services at an affordable price.